Catch Me If You Can Describe Me: Open-Vocabulary Camouflaged Instance Segmentation with Diffusion: Experiments

-\subsubsection{CIS-specialised modules}
+Inspired from~\cite{OVCOS_ECCV2024}, we apply the prompt template set, which considers task attributes and shows better performance in~\Cref{tab:template}.
+We can see that using the prompt template can affect the influence of different templates on semantic embedding, which inspires further explorations for more effective prompt engineering.

+\subsubsection{CIS-Specialised Modules}

-We develop several technical modules in our method to make it specialised to CIS.
-We refer the reader to Fig.~\ref{fig:camo_pipeline} for a recall on how the modules are configured in our pipeline.
+We developed several technical modules in our method to make it specialised to CIS.
+We refer the reader to~\Cref{fig:camo_pipeline} for a recall on how the modules are configured in our pipeline.
 To confirm the importance of those modules, we experimented with different variants of our method, each variant is made by alteration and/or omission of a module.
 We pre-trained the variants on the MS-COCO dataset for 30k iterations, then tested them on the test set of the COD10K-v3 dataset.
-We present the results of this ablation study in Table~\ref{tab:ablations}.
+We present the results of this ablation study in~\Cref{tab:ablations} and visualise the impact of the different modules in~\Cref{fig:ablation_vis}.

-We first validated the importance of text descriptions in our model.
-This was implemented by setting text embeddings used in the model to zeros.
+We validated the importance of the use of text in our method (in the 1st row of~\Cref{tab:ablations}).
+This was implemented by setting the text embeddings used in the method to zeros.
 We observed a significant drop in the performance of this variant, resulting in the lowest AP (12.2).
-This indicates that text embeddings play a crucial role in the model as they provide essential contextual or semantic information that helps to identify camouflage.
+This indicates that text embeddings play a crucial role as they provide essential contextual or semantic information that helps to identify camouflages.

 We propose the MSFF module to fuse image-guided features learnt by the diffusion model at multiple scales.
-We proved the necessity of this module by directly feeding the last layer of the diffusion U-Net to the mask generator.
-Experimental results show that this variant incurs a performance loss.
-However, compared with the full setting which fuses all the layers from both the encoder and decoder of the diffusion U-Net, the last layer of the diffusion U-Net seems to carry substantial information for the instance segmentation task.
+We validated the design of this module by comparing it with the standard fusion approach that concatenates the multiscale features from the encoder with the last layer of the decoder of the diffusion U-Net.
+The experimental results (in the 2nd and 3rd row of~\Cref{tab:ablations}) show that the standard fusion approach incurs a performance loss.
+Moreover, compared with the full setting, which fuses all layers of both the encoder and decoder of the diffusion U-Net, the last layer of the diffusion U-Net appears to carry substantial information for the CIS task.

-We devise the TVA module to aggregate textual and visual features in an instance-oriented manner, i.e., textual and visual features are aggregated alongside instance masks and consolidated against the background via feature weighting.
-We visualise the impact of the TVA module in Fig.~\ref{fig:tva_vis}.
-To validate this module, we simplified its operation by applying an element-wise dot product on the input mask embeddings and text embeddings.
-We observed that, compared with other modules, the TVA module is less critical, evident by the least performance drop when the simplification is applied to its architecture.